-Extensive community consultation with the three Tokyo communities has taken place starting in 2021 and then re-commencing from 2023 onwards.
-The community is well aware and supportive of the project as drainage, security and access are all confirmed as a high priority.
+Extensive community consultation with the three Seaside communities has taken place starting in 2021 and then re-commencing from 2023 onwards.
+The community is well aware and supportive of the project as drainage is confirmed as a high priority.

 Community members have had significant input into the development of the design for improvements to their community.
 Representatives have been advised of, approved and confirmed details of the final designs including locations of individual lights, improved access and the improved dual purpose pathways and internal drainage.
 Refer to Annex 7 for a summary of community consultation to date.